fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ### User Routes

 #### POST "/v1/max_login/"
 This route sends a request to the backend with the ticket obtained from the MAX login endpoint in order to verify authentication and access to the Data Broker.
+If called by a service account, a certificate is required for authentication.

+#### API call by Frontend

-#### Body (JSON)
+##### Body (JSON)

 ```
 {